supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 You can also click on Options from the [Menu bar](/supermemo/sleep-chart/empty-timeline.png), then choose Statistics.

 # Circadian tab
+This tab gives you a greater insight into your sleep time.
+According to Dr. Piotr Wozniak: "you will need a couple of months of data before this graph becomes meaningful."
 ## Hours from arising

 Again, have a look at the annotated screenshot below: